-Now that you’ve got a clean space and fresh eyes, you’ll be able to see which elements you like and which you want to get rid of.
-Do you have old vanity lighting that looks like it’s from a 1960s makeup mirror that needs updated?
+Now that you’ve got a clean space and fresh eyes, you’ll be able to see which elements you like and want to eliminate.
+Do you have old vanity lighting that looks like it’s from a 1960s makeup mirror that needs to be updated?
 Ditch it for modern vanity or pendant lights, and add accent and decorative lighting to finish off the space.

 - Go through the space and brainstorm ideas.
 Look online for design inspiration and make a list of the things that you want to change.
 If you want a full renovation, make sure that you list all the elements so that you can choose what you want to replace them in your design.